-If you’re offering your home to house-sitters in exchange for staying at their properties when you go away, it’s important to note there’s a certain ‘etiquette’ that you should bear in mind.
-After all: the last thing you want is for your house-sitters to have a bad experience.
+If you’re offering your home to house-sitters in exchange for staying at their properties when you go away, it’s important to note there’s a certain ‘etiquette’ to bear in mind.
+After all, the last thing you want is for your house-sitters to have a bad experience.
+Not only will it reflect badly in your review but it sets a bad tone for the housesit.
+So let’s learn what house-sitters hate most…

 1. Uncomfortable furniture

 The people staying at your home will undoubtedly spend much of their time outside of the property.
-They will most likely remain in your home when they aren’t exploring the area around your abode.
+They might be walking dogs, tending your garden or running errands for you and themselves.
+They will most likely remain in your home when they aren’t exploring the area around your location.

 When those people are inside your home, it makes sense to ensure they have a comfortable stay.
-So, if your sofa is old, worn, and smelly, consider a replacement from somewhere like https://www.furco.co.uk/leather-sofas.
+So, if your sofa is old, worn, smelly and favoured by the dogs?
+Consider giving it a Spring clean, washing the covers and covering it with a new blanket.
+Or if it is really bad consider buying a settee replacement perhaps in a durable long lasting material that stands the test of time.

-If you don’t have the time to make that happen, hire a cleaner from somewhere like https://www.homeclean.co.uk/uk/franchise.
+If you don’t have the time to make that happen, hire a cleaner from a reputable firm.

 3. Paying for expenses

 Another related item that house-sitters hate, is being out of pocket when the housesit should be a fair collaboration.
-You shouldn’t have to pay for expenses like hiring a car due to the remote location or for paying taxi costs for the same reason.
-If you have to pet-sit for the person as well, it’s even more reason they should allow you access to their vehicle while you’re house-sitting.
+You shouldn’t have to pay for expenses like paying for a taxi to take a pet to the vet etc. If you have to pet-sit for the person as well, it’s even more reason they should allow you access to their vehicle while you’re house-sitting or an expenses kitty as a just in case fund.

 For example, keeping a WiFi router in an inaccessible room means that the house-sitters have no way of resolving the problem if the Internet stops working.
 Such a lack of trust doesn’t inspire successful house-sitting experiences.